pluralsight/guides/in-review/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 }
 ```

-Are you still with me??!
+Are you still with me?
 Here we see RTCPeerConnection started for each peer.
 The first peer registers ICE candidates, when they become available, through a callback.
-Then, the first peer transmits this ICE candidate data to the second peer.
+Then, the first peer transmits each ICE candidate's data to the second peer.
 Lastly, peers exchange information about the codecs/media configuration via offers and answers to set their internal descriptions.

 Try this out in your browser!
 If it's successful, you should be able to see your twin on the same screen (just kidding, it's two of you!).

 The third API of WebRTC is RTCDataChannel.
-We won't cover that in this tutorial but know that it's available if you want to transmit data other than just video.
+We won't cover it in this tutorial but know that it's available if you want to transmit data other than just video.

 # Demo time